usedhondacivic/usedhondacivic.github.io/projects/fast_robots/content.md

 ### PID Control

-Another common problem in robotics is making an actuator go to a position (and stay there).
+Another common problem in robotics is making an actuator go to a position and stay there.
 As a motivating example, imagine you want to make the car turn exactly 90 degrees to the left.

 The microcontroller only has authority over the PWM signals it sends to the motors.
-This _very_ roughly equates to velocity, but is influenced by a variety of factors (friction, load, battery voltage) that make the approximation unreliable.
+This very roughly equates to velocity, but is influenced by a variety of factors (friction, load, battery voltage) that make the approximation unreliable.
 So what motor voltages should the controller send to get the resulting rotation?

 Lets first define some terms.
 The error (E) is equal to the set point (where we want to go) minus the measured value.
 If we want the robot at 90 degrees and it's at 0 degrees, the error would be 90.